 History, too, is a strong part of the keys experience.
 Visual reminders of Henry Flagler's overseas railroad of the early 1900s can be seen in the arching concrete columns of several old bridges, including the original Seven Mile Bridge between Knight's Key and Ohio Key.
 Remnant railroad depots still exist, and the Flagler Station Over-Sea Railway Historeum can be visited at the Key West Seaport.
 The Labor Day Hurricane of 1935 destroyed much of the railroad.

-Historic sites such as Indian Key Historic State Park and Fort Zachary Taylor Historic State Park can be visited from the water.
-Shipwrecks can sometimes be spotted in the gin-clear waters, testament as to how treacherous the Keys' waters were for navigation.
+Historic sites such as Indian Key Historic State Park and Fort Zachary Taylor waters were for navigation.
 Salvaging shipwrecks, known as wrecking, was once the main industry in the Keys.